strongbrewio/strongbrewio.github.io/_posts/2018-10-16-safe-http-calls-with-rxjs.md

 ```

 Do note that the `catchError` operator is applied to the result observable that `fetchData()` returns, and not added as the second operator of the first pipe.
 From the moment an observable receives an error, it will die...
-That's why it's important to catch the error at the highest level.
+That's why it's important to catch the error on the inner observable.

 ## retryWhen